๐Ÿ€

 4. Meatballs

-• Plan for 5-6 meatballs per person as an appetizer
+• Plan for 4 to 5 meatballs per person as a snack alongside other items

 Calculate meatballs for your party →